Liz Truss ‘clearly’ wrong, says Grant Shapps as she blames others for failure

 “I assumed upon entering Downing Street that my mandate would be respected and accepted,” she continued.
 “How wrong I was.
 While I anticipated resistance to my programme from the system, I underestimated the extent of it.”

-Attacking some in the Tory party, she added: “Similarly, I underestimated the resistance inside the Conservative parliamentary party to move to a lower-tax, less-regulated economy.”
+Attacking some in the Tory party, the ex-PM added: “Similarly, I underestimated the resistance inside the Conservative parliamentary party to move to a lower-tax, less-regulated economy.”

 Ms Truss said that while her experience last autumn was “bruising for me personally”, she believed that over the medium term her policies would have increased growth and therefore brought down debt.